 Preparation for Dentures

 At Carmel Mountain Dental Care, our goal is to preserve your natural tooth.
 However, sometimes teeth need to be removed to maintain the health of your surrounding teeth or overall oral health.
-Let's dive into the most common reasons for tooth removal to get a better sense of your potential extraction needs.
+Let's dive into the most common reasons for tooth removal to get a better sense of your potential extraction needs at our Rancho Peñasquitos office.

 By far the most common reason for extraction, wisdom tooth removal is fairly commonplace and usually occurs soon after eruption in the late teens or early twenties.